CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ??? question "**How can I use CyVerse's tools and resources from within my program/app?**"

-    See the information about our [Science APIs](http://www.cyverse.org/science-apis); you can also contact Support using the blue chat icon at the bottom right of the platform.
-For projects requiring more extensive support, you can request community support or an external collaborative partnership (see Collaboration FAQ below).
+    See information about our [Science APIs](http://www.cyverse.org/science-apis); you can also contact Support using the blue chat icon at the bottom right of the platform.
+For projects requiring more extensive support, you can request community support or an external collaborative partnership (see Collaboration below).

 ------------------------------------------------------------------------